freddieduffield/pensions-api/README.md

 - remove extraineous data from response e.g. `searchedPensions` or `id` on pension providers
 - more tests for `calculateFutureValue` - happy path as well for with no values.
 - setup `docker-compose` to run the app as well
+- fix the `EntityMetadataNotFoundError` when populating the db.